ChucKN0risK/lucho.cool/src/content/posts/responsive-navigation-principles.md

 On small viewports, where screen real-estate is at a premium we only show a « Menu » link.
 When the user taps, clicks or selects with his keyboard that link the navigation appears.
 Clicking again on that link, clicking outside that menu or hitting the ESC key will close it.

-Note : Study shows that [you should use the « MENU » button](https://web.archive.org/web/20170714093902/https://sitesforprofit.com/menu-eats-hamburger) instead of the hamburger icon for a better usability.
+Note: Study shows that [you should use the « MENU » button](https://web.archive.org/web/20170714093902/https://sitesforprofit.com/menu-eats-hamburger) instead of the hamburger icon for a better usability.

 Yes the hamburger menu suffers from lots of criticisms however it has its strengths and weaknesses.
 It is adapted for a certain audience in a certain condition.
 Like every navigation principles I will describe in this article they all have their pros and cons.
 They will all fit specific needs for specific users.